Decatur, Illinois: Former employers

+The Japanese corporation Bridgestone owns Firestone Tire and Rubber Company, which operated a large tire factory here.
+Firestone's Decatur plant was closed in December 2001 amid a tire failure controversy.
+All 1,500 employees were laid off.
+Firestone cited a decline in consumer demand for Firestone tires and the age of the Decatur plant as the reasons for closing that facility.

+Arts and culture

+Music

+The Decatur Municipal Band was organized September 19, 1857, making it one of the oldest nonmilitary bands in continuous service in the United States and Canada.
+The band was originally known as the Decatur Brass Band, Decatur Comet Band and Decatur Silver Band until 1871 when it was reorganized by Andrew Goodman and became The Goodman Band.
+In 1942, the band was officially designated as the Decatur Municipal Band and chartered within the City of Decatur.
+The present Decatur Municipal Band, directed by Jim Culbertson since 1979, is composed of high school and college students and area adults from all walks of life, many of whom look to the Band as a serious avocation, or as a prelude to a life-long profession.

+Historic sites

 The city's symbol is the Transfer House, an 1896 octagonal structure that was built in the original town square (now called "Lincoln Square") where the city's mass transit lines (streetcars and interurban trains) met.
 Designed by Chicago architect William W. Boyington, who also designed the Chicago Water Tower, the Transfer House was constructed to serve as a shelter for passengers transferring from one conveyance to another.
 It was regarded as one of the most beautiful structures of its kind in the United States, and a symbol of the city's high culture and modernity just decades after it was founded as a small collection of log cabins.
 The second story of the building consisted of an open-air gazebo used as a stage for public speeches and concerts by the Goodman Band.
 Sitting in the middle of the square as it was, increasing automobile traffic flowing through downtown Decatur on US 51 was forced to circle around the structure, and the Transfer House came to be seen by some as an impediment.
 The Illinois Department of Transportation, who maintained the US 51 highway route through Decatur, requested it be removed, and in 1962, the structure was transported by truck to nearby Central Park, where it stands today.
 In that location, it has served as a bus shelter, a visitor information center, and civic group offices.

-Neighborhoods

-On July 19, 1999, the Department of Community Development prepared a map of the official neighborhoods of Decatur, used for planning and statistical purposes.
-Decatur has 71 official neighborhoods.